You’ve obtained an insurance quote for the building and then the list of optional extras comes along.

-It also revealed that many people think legal expenses insurance is only about defending yourself against action from other people, when in fact it also helps you to pursue your own grievances.
+Legal expenses insurance (LEI) is for small businesses – a resident management company and right to manage company are also small companies – and it is not only about defending yourself against action from other people, it can also help you to pursue your own grievances.

-You talk to specialist professionals and can have access to a library of template documents and letters.
+In addition, it provides access to a valuable Helpline that puts you in touch with specialist professionals who can have access to a library of template documents and letters.
 Imagine the costs of that if you had to visit a high street solicitor.

 Taking the right, early action in a dispute can often defuse it, and the helpline can often help you to do just that.
 You could save hours of time and hassle.
 If the dispute escalates into a court case, the insurance may pay the legal costs too.